Vyral/mcpherson-sisters/_posts/2023-05-22-unveiling-the-truth-what-the-media-gets-wrong-about-rates-and-our-market.md

 {% include excerpt.html %}

-Today, we’re to talk about what's happening in the media and what we're seeing on the news.
+Today, we’re going to talk about what's happening in the media and what we're seeing on the news.
 A lot of people have been asking questions, and there are a few important things we need to clear up.&nbsp;

 One of the biggest media misconceptions right now is about what Freddie Mac and Fannie Mae just passed about loan level price adjustments (LLPAs). **The media is painting the picture that you’ll get a worse interest rate if you have a good credit score, which is completely false.** Do not purposely tank your credit score if you plan on purchasing a home this year.
 If you have a good credit score, you're still getting a better interest rate than someone who has a lower one.&nbsp;